felixcohen/adaptivelab_test/README.md

 To run:

+Use 'bundle install' to install required gems, and if you use rbenv or RVM, this should be fine with > Ruby 1.9.3

 use either shotgun (included in the Gemfile) or ruby itself to run from the command line:

 'shotgun ./adaptive.rb'